-450-4.2.3 Prestressing Steel for Pretensioning: Obtain and maintain for each LOT of material received, the manufacturer's assigned LOT number, certified test values for specified material properties together with a representative load-elongation curve and the modulus of elasticity value based upon strand nominal area.
-Provide and support by records maintained by the strand manufacturer, production tolerances applied in selection of the reported strand modulus.
-Verify that documents provided represent the shipment received and meets the Contract Documents requirements.
+450-4.2.4 Steel Prestressing Strand for Pretensioning: Obtain and maintain for each LOT of material received, the manufacturer's assigned LOT number, certified test values for specified material properties together with a representative load-elongation curve and the modulus of elasticity value based upon strand nominal area.
+Submit and support by records maintained by the strand manufacturer, production tolerances applied in selection of the reported strand modulus.
+Verify that documents submitted represent the shipment received and meets the Contract Documents requirements.